Stawell

 Stawell faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 14.9%, significantly lower than Victoria's average of 33.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 14.9%, significantly lower than Victoria's average of 33.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.6%, followed by postgraduate qualifications (2.3%) and graduate diplomas (2.0%).
-Trade and technical skills are prominent, with 38.7% of residents aged 15+ holding vocational credentials - advanced diplomas (10.1%) and certificates (28.6%).
+Vocational credentials are also prevalent, with 38.7% of residents aged 15+ holding such qualifications – advanced diplomas comprise 10.1% and certificates make up 28.6%.

-Educational participation is high, with 26.4% of residents currently enrolled in formal education, including 10.2% in primary, 7.7% in secondary, and 1.9% in tertiary education.
+Educational participation is high, with 26.4% of residents currently enrolled in formal education, including 10.2% in primary, 7.7% in secondary, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education